-Letter from the CEO: Welcome Home
+Letter from the CEO: Celebrating Our Community

 As we prepare to celebrate Simchat Torah this evening, we remember the darkness that descended on Simchat Torah two years ago, and we hope the days ahead are a time of renewal, joy, and peace.